-The SimplyCash® Business Card from American Express does exactly what you would imagine it would do: It rewards cardholders with cash back on all purchases in the form of a statement credit.
+The SimplyCash® Business Card from American Express (a Money Crashers partner) does exactly what you would imagine it would do: It rewards cardholders with cash back on all purchases in the form of a statement credit.
 The card also rewards generously for office supply purchases and gas up to an annual cap.
 Whether this card makes sense for you and your business depends on where you make purchases, how much you spend, and how you feel about American Express.

 - Fees.
 There is no annual membership fee for the American Express SimplyCash Business credit card; however, there is a foreign transaction fee of 2.7%.